TECHNICAL DIVING COURSES WITH VICTOR CORDOBA

 You also learn how to mix enriched air and trimix to within one percent of the target mix.
 The potential hazards and correct management techniques related to oxygen handling, including the requirements for oxygen service are also covered.

-Where Do We Offer These Technical Diving Courses?
+Where Does Victor Offer These Technical Diving Courses?

 Important Information

-• We exclusively offer technical diving courses in camp format and by prior online booking through Victor Cordoba, located in our Central Office.
+- Victor Cordoba exclusively offers technical diving courses in camp format and by prior online booking through him.

 VÍCTOR J. CÓRDOBA GRACIA CV